1985 Dime Value Checker: Errors List, “P” ,“D” & “S” Mint Mark Worth

 The United States Mint produced 1985 Roosevelt dimes at three facilities, creating distinct varieties for collectors:

-- 1985-P Dime– Struck at the Philadelphia Mint with a mintage of 705,200,960 pieces.
-These coins bear a “P” mint mark above the date and were mass-produced for general circulation.
+• 1985-P Dime – Struck at the Philadelphia Mint with a mintage of 705,200,960 pieces.
+These coins bear a “P” mint mark above the date, a practice that began only in 1980 for Roosevelt dimes.
+Quality control issues during Philadelphia’s mid-1980s production runs resulted in relatively few well-struck examples, creating genuine conditional rarity for Full Bands specimens.

-- 1985-S DCAM Dime– Struck exclusively at the San Francisco Mint with a proof mintage of 3,362,821.
-These special collector coins feature Deep Cameo (DCAM) contrast with frosted devices against mirror-like fields.
+• 1985-S DCAM Dime – Struck exclusively at the San Francisco Mint with a proof mintage of 3,362,821.
+These collector coins feature Deep Cameo (DCAM) contrast — frosted design elements against mirror-like fields.
+These proofs contain no silver; the U.S. Mint did not reintroduce silver proof dimes until 1992.

 1985-P Dime Value

-The 1985-P Roosevelt dime represents the Philadelphia Mint’s production for the year.
-Over 705 million pieces were struck for circulation.
+The 1985-P Roosevelt dime represents Philadelphia Mint production for the year, with over 705 million pieces struck for circulation.

 1985-P Dime Price/Grade Chart